Tulun/random-token-swap-contract/README.md

 ## V1

-- [x] Contract should be able to transfer ERC-20 Tokens (Partially implemented, not robust)
+- [x] Contract should be able to transfer ERC-20 Tokens
-- [ ] Should randomly send back a token to the user upon approval being permitted
+- [x] Should randomly send back a token to the user upon approval being permitted
+- [x] Owner can add new token addresses.
+- [ ] Random function needs to be improved to be closer to truly random.
+- [ ] Need an efficient way to handle zero balances of existing tokens.

 # Notes so far